mcibique/vue-testing-examples/README.md

 ### Testing component that provides values

-For a component that provides values is better to use integration tests and test all of their interactions together.
+For a component that provides values it is better to use integration tests and test all of their interactions together.

 ```js
 beforeEach(function () {